tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/modify-fssh.rst

         """
         Reverse the velocities of frustrated trajectories in the FSSH algorithm.
         """
-        # get the indices of trajectories that were frustrated
+        # Get the indices of trajectories that were frustrated
-        # (i.e., did not successfully hop but were eligible to hop)
+        # (i.e., did not successfully hop but were eligible to hop).
         frustrated_indices = state.hop_ind[~state.hop_successful]
-        # reverse the velocities for these indices, in the complex calssical coordinate
+        # Reverse the velocities for these indices, in the complex classical coordinate
-        # formalism, this means conjugating the z coordiante.
+        # formalism, this means conjugating the z coordinate.
         state.z[frustrated_indices] = state.z[frustrated_indices].conj()
         return parameters, state

-Now we can insert this task into an instance of the FSSH algorithm object.
-To know where we should insert it, we can look at the `update_recipe` attribute of the FSSH algorithm object.
+Now we can insert this function as a task into an instance of the FSSH algorithm object.
+To know where we should insert it, we can look at the `update_recipe <../../user_guide/FSSH_recipe.html>`_ attribute of the FSSH algorithm object.

 .. code-block:: python

-    # Print the update recipe to see where to insert our task
+    # Print the update recipe to see where to insert our task.
     for ind, task in enumerate(sim.model.algorithm.update_recipe):
         print(f"Task #{ind}", task)